theskillwithin/Staffing-Dog/src/components/tab_bar/readme.md

 ### exactWidthTab

 not padding on tabs, spaced with margin so the underline is exactly the same size as the text of the tab

+### settingsTabs

+a prop to define tabs used on the settings scene